jwei8/Fly-Simple-Logbook/README.md

 - As a user, I want to be able to add an entry to the logbook.
 - As a user, I want to be able to view all the entries in the logbook.
 - As a user, I want to be able to filter the entries by flights during the day or night.
-- As a user, I want to be able to create a new aircraft profile with description.
+- As a user, I want to be able to create a new aircraft profile.
 - As a user, I want to be able to view the aircraft profiles stored on file.
 - As a user, I want to be able to remove a specific aircraft profile on file.